You use the People Mastering template to master data about people, such as B2C customers or contacts.

 Tamr Cloud looks for similarities in these fields, but does not require exact matches.

-When you create an entity type using the People Mastering template, Tamr Cloud creates a mastering flow in Designer with steps specific to people mastering:
+When you create a data product using the People Mastering template, Tamr Cloud creates a mastering flow in Designer with steps specific to people mastering:

 - Add Data

 - Align to Person Data Model

 - Create tamr_record_id

 - Prepare Data for Enrichment

 - Consolidate Records

 Ensure your input data meets both the general requirements for input datasets and the specific requirements for this template.